wasmerio/wasmer.io/_posts/announcing-wasmer-3.0.md

 # `wasmer run`

-Wasmer run now in steroids.
+Wasmer run, now on steroids.
 You can now pass any package published to [wapm.io](http://wapm.io) to the wasmer cli! 🎉

 For example, `wasmer run python/python` will download and run directly the python package from the [wapm.io](http://wapm.io) package registry.